Sebastian Shaw (character): Keeping in power

-Shaw's first move upon recovery from the bomb was to contact the mutant named Holocaust, who had crossed over from the "Age of Apocalypse" timeline.
-In exchange for a new armored containment suit, Holocaust agreed to help Shaw capture X-Force, which he did with ease.
-Shaw then had Tessa telepathically brainwash X-Force to hunt down Cable, but Cable used his own emergent telepathy to break the conditioning and free his team.
-Shaw's relationship with Holocaust declined soon after.
+Shaw contacts the mutant Holocaust, who had crossed over from the "Age of Apocalypse" timeline.
+In exchange for a new armored containment suit, Holocaust agreed to help Shaw capture X-Force, which he does with ease.
+Shaw has telepathically brainwash X-Force to hunt down Cable, but Cable uses his telepathy to break the conditioning and free his team.
+Shaw's relationship with Holocaust declines soon after.